riordanalfredo/personal-blog/app/content/blog/loco-motive-design/index.md

 ## Limitations

-While the **LOCO-MOTIVE** approach has proven to be a valuable framework for modernising legacy code in my projects and with my students, it’s good to keep in mind a few points that can help you maximise its effectiveness.
+While the **LOCO-MOTIVE** approach has proven to be a valuable framework for working with legacy code and external libraries in my projects and with my students, it's good to keep in mind a few points that can help you maximise its effectiveness.
 First off, this approach is based on my personal experiences rather than rigorous scientific research.
-This means it’s adaptable and can evolve as you encounter different projects and challenges, allowing you to tailor it to your specific needs.
+This means it's adaptable and can evolve as you encounter different projects and challenges, allowing you to tailor it to your specific needs when interacting with code you cannot modify.
+The iterative nature of the design steps encourages flexibility, enabling you to find the most appropriate way to work with existing systems while maintaining good design principles.

 Additionally, while **LOCO-MOTIVE** simplifies complex scenarios into manageable steps, this flexibility encourages you to think critically and creatively about each situation.
 It’s an opportunity to explore alternative strategies that might work better for your unique context.
 The categorisation of design expenses into cheap, moderate, and expensive is also subjective, which I believe it can open up room for discussion and collaboration within your team.
 This can lead to richer conversations about design choices and foster a culture of shared learning.
 Not every project will benefit equally from this approach, but that’s a chance for you to experiment with other techniques and find what works best for your specific environment.
 It may not work if you are employing functional programming paradigm.
 Yet, embracing this variability can enhance your problem-solving skills and adaptability as a developer.